naurahhanaf/citibike-trip-analysis/report/analysis_report.md

 - Female customers have a longer average trip duration (28.6 minutes) compared to male customers (27 minutes).
 - Subscribers tend to have shorter average trip durations.
 Female subscribers ride for an average of 14.3 minutes, slightly longer than male subscribers, who average 12.4 minutes.

-4. **Trip Duration by Day**
+4. **User Type Trip Pattern per Day**
 - The average trip duration for Customers is consistently higher than that for Subscribers across all days of the week.
-- Customer trip durations remain relatively stable throughout the week, peaking from Tuesday to Friday.
-- Subscribers have the shortest trip duration on Saturdays, with the highest durations recorded during weekdays (Monday to Friday).
+- Subscribers make up the majority of trips on every day of the week, averaging around 2 million trips on weekdays, with slightly lower numbers on weekends.